barde/barde/README.md

 #### 🚀 Current Explorations
 - 🤖 Embracing the AI-assisted coding revolution with Claude, Copilot, and emerging LLMs
-- 🏗️ Engineering MVVM desktop applications with mathematical elegance
+- 🏗️ Orchestrating cloud deployments as an Infrastructure as Code fanatic
 - ☁️ Orchestrating IoT networks across Azure's vast computational clouds
 - 🌐 Crafting web experiences that transcend the mundane
 - 🔧 Programming embedded systems for the cybernetic age